georgekutty90/Flowingly-Test-API/README.md

 Configuration
 - App configuration values are in `appsettings.json` (and `appsettings.Development.json` for development).
 - Two important keys:
-  - `ClientAppUrl` — URL of the client application.
+  - `ClientAppUrl` â€” URL of the client application.
-  - `TaxRate` — default tax rate used by the parser.
+  - `TaxRate` â€” default tax rate used by the parser.

 Authentication / Calling the API
 - Add the following HTTP header to requests: